kueblc/Koala/README.md

 # The Koala Project
 ###### latest development version 0.04 alpha

+## NOTICE
+This project has been effectively defunct since mid 2013.
+The arrival of services like [Codecademy](http://www.codecademy.com/) and [code.org](https://code.org/) renders this project redundant, and as a project with one main developer with a day job, it was not sustainable to continue.
+I'm glad these services have come to be, filling the gap that this project aimed to fill.
+Several reusable components that may still prove useful were written in the course of Koala and will remain available here for the benefit of all.

 ## About
 In short, its a nice little scripting language (and accompanying IDE) to provide a stepping stone for beginners and non-programmers.
 It addresses a number of issues encountered by newcomers in hopes that those newcomers won't be scared away by the big world of computers.

 ## FAQ
 ### How do I try it out?
-Beware as we are still in alpha (see below).
-Development builds are occasionally posted to [ http://kueblc.myrpi.org/koala ].
+Beware as we are still in alpha (see below). ~~Development builds are occasionally posted to [ http://kueblc.myrpi.org/koala ].~~

 ### Why doesn't _X_ work?
 The Koala Project is still in early development, known as alpha, so no guarantees.
 We will go beta once most of the core features are in place.